 In the spending schedule, you set particular days of the week or month to go shopping.
 For example, you shop groceries and food items each week or two times a week.
 The schedule lowers frequent shopping tours.
 And the minimum number of times you go shopping the less money you spend overall.
 Multiple shopping tours take out extra money in impulse purchasing which isn’t a good idea.

 If you want to purchase some big items in the future like 6 to 12 months from now, the sinking fund’s category really helps you.
 These funds mean you set aside some money in savings each month to pay for that item.

 For example, purchasing a big LED, AC, refrigerator or freezer, washing machine, car wheels, etc. So at the time of purchasing you can easily spend money from sinking funds without using a credit card.

 26. Keep savings away from checking account

-An interesting tip from the 31 budgeting tips for beginners list.
+This is an interesting tip from the 31 budgeting tips for beginners list.

 If you don’t have a separate savings account and using a checking account for all purposes is a major sin.
-Because with a single checking account you can’t always analyze how much you spent and how much is left in savings.
+Because with a single checking account, you can’t always analyze how much you spent and how much is left in savings.
 It is possible that you through off saved money on regular expenses.